PatMcE/Efficient-UAV-DRL-OA-Gym-Gazebo/README.md

 ```
 ### Step 3.7 - Move the files from this github repository into the appropriate places as outlined bellow
 #### Step 3.7a - Add python scripts to '~/catkin_ws/src/mavros-px4-vehicle/scripts'
-##### Step 3.7ai - Download python scripts in 'jetson_files' folder and drag and drop files into '~/catkin_ws/src/mavros-px4-vehicle/scripts' folder
+##### Step 3.7ai - Download python scripts in 'jetson_files' folder of this github repo and drag and drop files into your '~/catkin_ws/src/mavros-px4-vehicle/scripts' folder
 ##### Step 3.7aii - Ensure the python scripts are executable
 ```
 cd ~/catkin_ws/src/mavros-px4-vehicle/scripts
 chmod +x *.py
 ```

-### Step 3.8 - onnx file to TensorRT engine:
+### Step 3.8 - Onnx file to TensorRT engine:
-#### Step 3.8a - change to the scripts folder directory and run the bellow command
+#### Step 3.8a - Change to the scripts folder directory and run the bellow command
 ```
 python3 onnxHalf_to_trtHalf_orin_nano.py #onnxHalf_to_trtHalf_nano.py if jetson nano
 ```